skirienkopanea/diet/README.md

 ### Macro/Micro nutrients

-Macro and micro nutrients are -nested? (like a container)- classes, like using a Date class to store days, months, years.
+Macro and micro nutrients are container classes (similar to an ArrayList but just a list of nutrients with getters and setters).
 I make use of a macro and micro class to avoid duplication and not define protiens, fats, carbs, etc. in the classes "Food", "Meal", "DietPlan", etc. Respectively, they have the private attributes for the macro and micro nutrients (limited to just the ones available in 'my fitness pal' food database).
 Sample food data is taken either from usda.gov or myfitnesspal.com.
 The values correspond per 100g.